What is included?

 - *NEW* Printable child-friendly learning objectives for children’s books.

-- Discussion planning for fifteen days including possible science and geography cross-curricular links.
+- Persuasion planning for fifteen days including possible science and geography cross-curricular links.

 - *NEW* Now includes a PowerPoint containing the lesson structure and learning activities for all fifteen lessons of the unit which can be presented to the children.
 The PowerPoint design and content can be adjusted to suit the needs of a class.

-- E-mail from Lakeview Council informing Lakeview Zoo about an upcoming debate to discuss closing the zoo.
+- E-mails from Lakeview Council informing Lakeview Zoo about an upcoming debate to discuss closing the zoo and its subsequent decision.